Blog image

 Living in a home offers many unparalleled joys, including privacy, more room, and often yard space, which is why millions of Americans choose to buy or rent a house.

-But single-family living also requires that residents take certain safety and preparedness measures into their own hands to prevent damage or injury during events like fires, earthquakes, and hurricanes.
+But single-family living also requires that residents take certain safety and preparedness measures into their own hands to prevent damage or injury during fires, earthquakes, hurricanes, tornadoes, and floods.

 To make this daunting task a little simpler, we’ve compiled a basic emergency checklist so you can start protecting your household.